Amirabs7/Democracy-Transitions-Analysis/README.md

 [![Economic Factors Affecting Tunisia's Democracy](economics%20factors%20affecting%20TUnisia%20democracy%20.png)](economics%20factors%20affecting%20TUnisia%20democracy%20.png)

-In Tunisia (1991–2024), democratic backsliding was not predicted by GDP growth or inflation but was strongly linked to changes in **youth unemployment**.
+In Tunisia (2010–2024), democratic backsliding was not predicted by GDP growth or inflation but was strongly linked to changes in youth unemployment.
 Economic expansion alone failed to prevent declines in Democracy Score, highlighting that structural social pressures, rather than aggregate growth, drive democratic resilience.
 Changes in external debt, debt service, and foreign aid were strongly associated with fluctuations in democracy.
 While higher external debt slightly supported democratic consolidation, heavy debt service and greater reliance on Net ODA constrained democratic institutions.
 FDI showed a modest positive effect.
 These patterns suggest that financial structures play a critical role in shaping political outcomes, with economic expansion alone insufficient to guarantee democratic resilience.

 ### 7. Institutional Weaknesses and Trends